apereo/apereo.github.io/_posts/cas/2017-06-23-cas-protocol-compatibility.md

 # Solution

-The trick is to ensure that the component responsible for validating tickets and producing the final payload is using the *correct* versions of the view/response which matches that of CAS protocol `v3`.
-The most bullet-proof way of applying thiis change is with CAS 5's auto-configuration strategy described below.
+The trick is to ensure that the component responsible for validating tickets and producing the final payload is using the *correct* versions of the view/response which match that of CAS protocol `v3`.
+The most bullet-proof way of applying this change is with CAS 5's auto-configuration strategy described below.

 ## CAS 5.0.x